BeTechBo/emergent-communication-referential-game/README.md

 **Training curves (seed 42):**
 ![Training curves](notebooks/figures/training_curves.png)
-*Note: both methods' best checkpoints (used for all reported results) occur mid-run — Gumbel-Softmax at epoch 61, REINFORCE at epoch 86 — before the visible late-run degradation, which early stopping correctly avoided by restoring the earlier best weights.*
+*Both methods reach their best validation performance mid-run — Gumbel-Softmax at epoch 61, REINFORCE at epoch 86 — before visibly degrading in later epochs.
+All reported results use the checkpoint saved at each method's best epoch, not the final epoch; early stopping correctly restored these earlier checkpoints rather than the noisy late-run state shown at the right edge of the plot.*

 **Message entropy across seeds:**
 ![Entropy comparison](notebooks/figures/entropy_comparison.png)
+*All four runs sit well below the theoretical maximum entropy (8.17 bits) for this vocabulary/message length, meaning none of the models degenerated into sending fully random, uninformative messages.
+Entropy varies more by seed than by training method — compare Gumbel-Softmax seed 42 (3.76 bits) against Gumbel-Softmax seed 1 (2.08 bits) — which is why entropy is not used here to rank Gumbel-Softmax against REINFORCE.*

 **Topographic similarity across seeds:**
 ![Topographic similarity comparison](notebooks/figures/topo_similarity_comparison.png)
+*This is the one metric that ordered consistently by method rather than by seed: both Gumbel-Softmax runs (0.253, 0.233) sit above both REINFORCE runs (0.193, 0.148).
+All four bars are still well below 1.0, reinforcing the "weak-to-moderate compositionality" conclusion above — the protocol is more compositional than chance, but not cleanly interpretable at the level of individual symbols.*

 ## License